teddytennant/biomed-chat/README.md

 **What this tool is NOT and will NEVER be:**
 - A replacement for a licensed physician or clinical decision support system
+- Cleared or certified by FDA, CE, TGA, or any medical regulatory body

 **📖 Quick Links:**